ekhurtado/SMIA/README.md

 - easy to start-up
 - containerized solution

-The development of the SMIA approach is addressed by Ekaitz Hurtado as part of a PhD thesis in the Control and Systems Integration research group at the University of the Basque Country (UPV/EHU).

 > [!TIP]
 > For more details on Self-configurable Manufacturing Industrial Agents see the [:blue_book: **full documentation**](https://smia.readthedocs.io/en/latest/).

+The development of the SMIA approach is addressed by Ekaitz Hurtado as part of a PhD thesis in the Control and Systems Integration research group at the University of the Basque Country (UPV/EHU).

+> [!NOTE]
+> The SMIA software is developed as part of scientific research.
+If you use SMIA in scientific works, please cite the following article:
+> ```
+> E. Hurtado, A. Burgos, A. Armentia, and O. Casquero, Self-configurable Manufacturing Industrial Agents (SMIA): a standardized approach for digitizing manufacturing assets, Journal of Industrial Information Integration, vol. 47, p.
+100915, Sept.
+2025, doi: 10.1016/j.jii.2025.100915
+> ```

 ## Project structure